State Preparation in the Heisenberg Model through Adiabatic Spiraling: Adiabatic Spirals: Spiraling Toward Ground States

-will be approximated at times that are integer multiples of $t=\frac{2 \pi}{\Omega}$, up to a change of basis and corrections that are $O\left(\frac{1}{\Omega^2}\right)$.
-If the time evolution was reproduced exactly at these time intervals, it would guarantee that $\hat{H}^{\text{Heis.}}$ and $\hat{H}^{\text{Ising}}$ share the same eigenstates and that their energy levels agree up to integer multiples of $\Omega$.
-This would suggest that by adiabatically varying $\theta$, it should be possible to adiabatically prepare an eigenstate of the Heisenberg model from an eigenstate of the Ising model with no external field.
-When viewed in the interaction picture where the free part of the Hamiltonian is taken to be the single spin driving terms $H_0(t) = \Omega \sum_i \vec{h}(t) \cdot \vec{S}_i$, the local $\hat{Z}$ operator becomes
+We now observe that if the time evolution was reproduced exactly at these time intervals, it would guarantee that $\hat{H}^{\text{Heis.}}$ and $\hat{H}^{\text{Ising}}$ share the same eigenstates and that their energy levels agree up to integer multiples of $\Omega$.
+This would suggest that by beginning with $\theta=0$ and adiabatically increasing $\theta$, it should be possible to prepare an eigenstate of the Heisenberg model from an eigenstate of the Pauli $\hat{Z}$ operators.
+When viewed in the interaction picture where the free part of the Hamiltonian is taken to be the single spin driving terms